pcrumm/switchyard/README.md

 };
 ```

+## Coming Soon
+I have a few future things I'd like to support that are coming soon:
+* Route aliases
+* Subdirectories in the controller directory

 ## Contributing
 Pull requests are gladly appreciated!
 You are also free to create issues for feature requests, bugs, or to complain about this documentation.